dalijolijo/Cryptowallet.si/README.md

 ### Welcome to X-Wallet.

-### Latest .apk release is here https://github.com/LIMXTEC/X-Wallet/releases
+### Latest .apk release is here https://github.com/LIMXTEC/X-Wallet/releases TODO

-### X-Wallet in Google play https://play.google.com/store/apps/details?id=com.cryptowallet.si
+### X-Wallet in Google play https://play.google.com/store/apps/details?id=com.x-wallet TODO

 - Before sending any funds to your mobile wallet please make shure you have written the backup seed words and choosen a strong password to secure your wallet.
 - If you loose/forget your wallet password or your mobile device get stolen/broken/hacked/damaged and you dont have your recovery seed we cant help you.